w3c/wai-about-wai/_about/accessibility-statement.md

 <h2 id="conformance-status">Conformance status</h2>
 <p>The <a href="https://www.w3.org/WAI/standards-guidelines/wcag/">Web Content Accessibility Guidelines (WCAG)</a> standard defines requirements to improve accessibility for people with disabilities.
 It defines three levels of conformance: Level A, Level AA, and Level AAA. &quot;Fully conforms&quot; means that the content meets all of the WCAG requirements at the specified Level without  exceptions.</p>
-<p><strong>WAI website content posted since May 2018 fully conforms to WCAG 2.1 Level AA.</strong> Most content also conforms to Level AAA.</p>
+<p><strong>WAI website content posted since May 2018 fully conforms to WCAG 2.1 Level AA.</strong> It partially conforms to Level AAA.</p>
 <p>Older content conforms to earlier versions of WCAG, for example, WCAG 2.0.
 Most of the older content is archived and will not be updated.</p>

 <h2 id="feedback">Feedback</h2>